astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/03-mod5-part3-MCMC.md

 :class: tip
 **Target**: τ < 100 for most problems.

-- τ = 1: Every sample is independent (ideal, rarely achieved)
+- $τ = 1$: Every sample is independent (ideal, rarely achieved)
-- τ = 10-50: Good mixing, typical for well-tuned samplers
+- $τ = 10-50$: Good mixing, typical for well-tuned samplers
-- τ = 100-500: Acceptable, but you'll need a long chain
+- $τ = 100-500$: Acceptable, but you'll need a long chain
-- τ > 500: Poor mixing.
+- $τ > 500$: Poor mixing.
 Fix your proposal or increase step size.

-If τ is very large, you have two options:
+If $τ$ is very large, you have two options:

-1. Run the chain much longer (N = 100τ or more for reliable statistics)
+1. Run the chain much longer ($N = 100τ$ or more for reliable statistics)
 2. Improve your sampler (tune proposals, try HMC, etc.)
 :::